 A private driver is the most expensive option but it’s also the one we recommend the most.
 If you plan on enjoying your experience here at the Amalfi Coast, hire a private driver.

 There are no direct ferries from Naples to the Amalfi Coast.
 From Naples, you will first have to take the ferry to Sorrento and then travel to Positano and Amalfi.
-Ferries operate this route from mid-May to September.
+Ferries operate this route from April through October.

 You can take a SITA bus from Sorrento to the Amalfi Coast, including the towns of Positano, Praiano, and Amalfi.
 This is the most economical way to get around the region.